• Skip to primary navigation

 The base of it is just boiled garlic and herbs.
 A very simple but garlic-heavy broth.
 It makes our house smell spectacular and really is a treat.

 If you are looking for other interesting soups, give this Caldo De Queso soup recipe a try or this Knoephla Soup recipe.
+Perhaps this hearty polish sauerkraut and sausage soup will be a hit at your house like it is in mine.
 This recipe would pair fantastically with this Baked Walleye with White Wine Sauce.
 Whatever you make, make sure to treat yourself.

 🌿 Ingredients